Age-defying, restorative surgery for the upper eyelid region

 There are a variety of positive results you can expect from your upper eyelid blepharoplasty and complementary procedures, including:

-An average board certified plastic surgeon preforms approximately 20 eyelid procedures annually.
-Dr. Karam, on the other hand, preforms over 350 every year.
+An average board certified plastic surgeon performs approximately 20 eyelid procedures annually.
+Dr. Karam, on the other hand, performs over 350 every year.